e14n/databank-redis/README.md

-This package is an abstraction tool for NoSQL databases in Node.js.
+This package is an abstraction tool for document stores or key-value stores in Node.js.

-At development time, I don't really know or care which server I'm using; I'm just making JSON objects and CRUD'ing them.
-I figure if I stick to this simple interface, I won't get in trouble when I move between servers.
+My goal is to hedge my bets by using a simple CRUD + search interface for interacting with a datastore.
+If at some point I really need the special snowflake features of Redis or MongoDB or Cassandra or Riak or whatever, I should be able to bust out of this simple abstraction and use their native interface without rewriting a lot of code.

+I also want the data structures stored to look roughly like what someone experienced with the datastore would expect.

 I chose the name "databank" since it's not in widespread use and won't cause name conflicts, and because it sounds like something a 1960s